History of the Catholic Church in Mexico: Indigenous beliefs

 Indigenous men and women were excluded from the jurisdiction of the Inquisition when it was established, but there were on-going concerns about indigenous beliefs and practice.
 In 1629, Hernando Riz de Alarcón wrote the Treatise on the Heathen Superstitions that today live among the Indians native to this New Spain.
 1629.
 Little is known about Ruiz de Alarcón himself, but his work is an important contribution to early Mexico for understanding Nahua religion, beliefs, and medicine.
 He collected information about Nahuas in what is now modern Guerrero.
 He came to the attention of the Inquisition for conducting autos-de-fe and punishing Indians without authority.
 The Holy Office exonerated him due to his ignorance and then appointed him to a position to inform the Holy Office of pagan practices, resulting in the Treatise on the Heathen Superstitions.

 Devotions to holy men and women

 Virgin of Guadalupe and other devotions to Mary

 In 1531, a Nahua, Juan Diego, is said to have experienced a vision of a young girl on the site of a destroyed temple to a mother goddess.
 The cult of the Virgin of Guadalupe was promoted by Dominican archbishop of Mexico, Alonso de Montúfar, while Franciscans such as Bernardino de Sahagún were deeply suspicious because of the possibility of confusion and idolatry.

 The vision became embodied in a physical object, the cloak or tilma on which the image of the Virgin appeared.
 This ultimately became known as Our Lady of Guadalupe.

+The widespread conversion of the Indigenous people of Mexico, especially the Nahua, didn’t solely come from the Spanish claiming that there was a sudden miracle of certain proof that their religion was the correct one, but also what the Nahua perceived in the story.
+For one, the hill of Tepeyacac, as is the original name, was previously the site of worship for another goddess, Tonantzin, whose name means “our mother”, and was the mother of the gods and considered an earth deity similar to the figure of Mother Earth, as noted by friar Bernardino de Sahagún.
+As previously mentioned, aspects of Catholicism often got lost in translation, however, in this case, the comparisons were easier for Nahua to process: the mother of a god, who appeared on a holy hill of worship, symbolically declaring herself mother of all on earth, which explains why even today, the Virgin of Guadalupe is sometimes referred to as Tonantzin.This combination of a mother goddess and an earth/celestial goddess is also seen in the actual image of the Virgin on the tilma, of which stars are on her turquoise cloak – an earthly symbol – the sun shining behind her, and the moon under her feet, which also displays the Catholic belief that Mary is the queen of all, as well as fitting the biblical description in the Book of Revelation.